-Item No. 2(b) of the Agenda - Ordinary Resolution 2 Approval of Directors' fees for the financial year ending 30 June 2021
+Item No. 2 of the Agenda - Ordinary Resolution 1 Approval of Directors' fees for the financial year ending 30 June 2023

-Directors' fees approved for the financial year ended 31 December 2019 (prior to the change of year end from December to June) was RM120,000.
-The Directors' fees proposed for the financial year ending 30 June 2021 are calculated based on the number of scheduled Board and Committee Meetings for financial year 2021 and assuming that all the Non-Executive Directors will hold office until the end of the subject financial year.
+The Directors' fees proposed for the financial year ending 30 June 2023 are calculated based on the number of scheduled Board and Committee Meetings for the financial year ending 30 June 2023 and assuming that all the Non-Executive Directors will hold office until the end of the subject financial year.

 This resolution is to facilitate payment of Directors' fees on a monthly basis and/or as and when required.
-In the event the Directors' fees proposed are insufficient (e.g due to more meetings), approval will be sought at the next Annual General Meeting for additional Directors' fees to meet the shortfall.
+In the event the Directors' fees proposed are insufficient (e.g., due to more meetings and/or enlarged board), approval will be sought at the next Annual General Meeting for additional Directors' fees to meet the shortfall.